-As of May 4, 2013, the cumulative expense recognized reflects changes in estimates as they occur.
-Total unrecognized stock-based compensation expense related to unvested Performance Awards approximated \$11.6 million as of May 4, 2013, which will be recognized over a weighted average period of approximately 1.8 years.
+For those awards in which the performance period is not yet complete, the cumulative expense recognized reflects changes in operating income estimates as they occur.
+Total unrecognized stock-based compensation expense related to unvested Performance Awards approximated \$7.6 million as of November 2, 2013, which will be recognized over a weighted average period of approximately 1.6 years.